Table of Contents

 Takeaway

 Keep in mind that your lead generation strategy does not function in isolation.
-When you choose to utilize even one of the ideas mentioned here, you also have to figure out how to collect, store, and use the information so as to get the maximum benefit.
+When you utilize even one of the ideas mentioned here, you must also figure out how to collect, store, and use the information for maximum benefit.

-One way to get the most of your lead generation efforts would be to use the data you collect to segment your audience further.
+One way to maximize your lead generation efforts is to use the data you collect to segment your audience further.

 Based on this segmentation, you can plan further engagement strategies and encourage your lead to conversion.